dblock/code.dblock.org/_posts/2012/2012-04-16-you-have-to-stop-saying-your-experience-is-under-nda-in-interviews.markdown

 ---
 I talked to a developer recently.
 He said:

-> _"I cannot talk about this project, because it’s under NDA." ... followed by silence_
+> _"I cannot talk about this project, because it's under NDA." ... followed by silence_

-First, you’re confusing "NDA" and "Classified" or "Top Secret".
+First, you're confusing "NDA" and "Classified" or "Top Secret".
 I worked on Classified projects.
 Or have I?
-You’ll never know.
-But I have a t-shirt that says: "my project is so secret, I don’t even know what I am doing".
-And that’s precisely how you sound.
+You'll never know.
+But I have a t-shirt that says: "my project is so secret, I don't even know what I am doing".
+And that's precisely how you sound.

 ![Conspiracy Keanu - my project is so secret I DON'T EVEN KNOW WHAT I'M DOING](https://cdn.memegenerator.net/instances/400x/18689460.jpg)